firesidefiction/firesidefiction.github.io/_drafts/2017-12-19-the-gingerbread-pox.md

 permalink: the-gingerbread-pox
 published: false
 teaser: "“I'm the Gingerbread Pox!” the cloud announced, all abuzz, as it hovered before its latest target.
 “You can't avoid catching me!”"
+author-bio: |
+  Rachel Rodman is a writer and a biology teacher, living in the western portion of what remains of the Mesozoic continent of Laurasia.
+Her fiction has appeared in _Daily Science Fiction_, _Grievous Angel_, _The Future Fire_, _The Journal of Compressed Creative Arts_, and elsewhere.
+You can link to more of her writing: fiction, non-fiction, and somewhere-in-between, at her website, [www.rachelrodman.com](http://www.rachelrodman.com).
 ---
 A swirl of oven-warm crumbs composed the cloud, spicy and pungent.
 In their coordinated roiling, they took on the vague contours of a man.